Pianote is an online piano course designed to be an alternative to what they call the “video-game learning” found in most other online methods.

 Are you looking for a more personal, less “video game” online piano method?
 Here’s a good look at Pianote.

 Pianote is subscription-based, and it has a few membership options to choose from.
-The monthly plan is $29 per month, or you can pay an annual fee of $127 ($197 if you want the Foundation Books).

 They offer a 90-day money-back guarantee if you aren’t satisfied with the course, or you can test the waters by checking out their 10 free video lessons first.

 Unlike most online piano courses, Pianote does not require you to download software or have a MIDI/USB cable for your keyboard.
+After the free trial, the standard monthly cost of Pianote is $20.

 The first thing that happened when I became a member was that I received a personalized video from Lisa, the main teacher, welcoming me to the program and recommending that I start with the “How to Use Pianote” course.